machineboy2045/angular-selectize/README.md

 `$ bower install angular-selectize2`

-If you use a `bower.json` file in your project, you can have Bower save ui-select2 as a dependency by passing the `--save` or `--save-dev` flag with the above command.
+If you use a `bower.json` file in your project, you can have Bower save angular-selectize as a dependency by passing the `--save` or `--save-dev` flag with the above command.

 This will copy the ui-selectize files into your `bower_components` folder, along with its dependencies.
 Load the script files in your application:
 ```html